Drayux/Draconic-Launcher/README.md

 # Draconic-Launcher
 The open-source Minecraft modpack launcher!

 Currently early on in development, this project is a continuation of my over-done Python script that functioned as a custom Minecraft launcher.
 I created it so that modding the environment could be easier and more convenient.
 This program aims to support it's own modpacks, as well as those from other popular launchers.
-It will then create an manages multiple instances of the game for efficient creation of custom modpacks.
+It will then create and manage multiple instances of the game to benefit the creation of custom modpacks.

-**TODO:**
+## TODO:
 _(Lots to put here, but let's get the basics down!)_
 - Complete the main program
 	- Login System